CharlesIrvineKC/mozart/guides/home_loan.md

 # Home Loan Example

-In this guide we will construct and execute a somewhat more complex process model than we have dealt with thus far.
-We will mainly use **user tasks** because they allow us to easily control of the process execution path during process execution.
+In this guide we will construct and execute a more complex process model than we have dealt with thus far.
+We will mainly use **user tasks** because they allow us to easily control the process execution path during process execution.

 We will create a process model applying for a home loan from a bank.
 It will be highly simplified compared to the actual process, but complicated enough for our purposes here.